aleesteele/petition/README.md

 Or look at other signatures, which can be organized by city.
 ![signatures](https://github.com/aleesteele/petition/blob/master/public/signatures.png)

 ## Future Improvements
 - Improve use of redis, csurf
+- Upload to heroku
+- Bug with cookie session id